sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 Chrome should work out of the box.

 ## Change connectivity
-You can throttle the connection when you are fetching metrics using the browser.
-Choose between:
+You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
+By default we use [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency is Python 2.7.
+But it is better to use tc when you use our Docker containers

+Using TSProxy you can choose the following connectivity types:

 * 3g - 1600/768 300 RTT
 * 3gfast - 1600/768 150 RTT